RickSugden/G_ratio_from_MRI/README.md

 **A.** The G-ratio is the ratio between the radius of the neuron to the radius of the neuron and myelin sheath.
 **B.** Diagram of white matter using a three compartment model.
 Blue is neuron and red is myelin sheath.
 Grey is all other brain matter.
 **C.** My project uses two definitions: axon volume fraction (AVF) and myelin volume fraction (MVF).
-**D.** Novel pipeline combines different appraoches in the literature to form a novel method for g-ratio estimation.
+**D.** Novel pipeline combines different appraoches in the literature to form a novel method for g-ratio estimation using the AVF and MVF.